88th Readiness Division: Insignia and Lineage

-The division shoulder patch is worn by the United States Army Reserve 88th Readiness Division at Fort Snelling, Minnesota; the division lineage is perpetuated by the 88th RD.
-RDs such as the 88th have the same number as inactivated divisions and are allowed to wear the shoulder patch, and division lineage and honors are inherited by an RD.
-Not to be confused with the military unit of 88th Infantry.
-In Indonesia, 88id also refers to a mobile gaming app for Android devices, known as 88id apk.

-THe division's shoulder patch is A blue (for Infantry) quatrefoil, formed by two Arabic numeral "8s".
+The division's shoulder patch is A blue (for Infantry) quatrefoil, formed by two Arabic numeral "8s".
 A rocker above it with the nickname "Blue Devils" was often worn.
 During World War II, the Germans thought the 88th was an elite stormtrooper Division.
 This was most likely due to parallels between the "Blue Devil" nickname and patch rocker and the German SS's use of the Totenkopf death's head insignia.